deepaksood619/deepaksood619.github.io/docs/book-summaries/thinking-fast-and-slow.md

 For example, if a football striker who scores 5 goals a month on average, scores 10 goals in September, her coach will be delighted, but if the rest of the year she only scores 5 goals 1 month, the coach would criticize her for not keeping her form.
 However, she does not deserve to be criticized because she is just regressing to the mean!

-### 7: Past Evil: Why we remember events from hindsight and not from experience.
+### 7: Past Evil: Why we remember events from hindsight and not from experience

 Our minds don't record experiences in a straight line.
 We have two machines that record different situations.